7-Blocks/.github/profile/README.md

-# Seven Blocks ™
+<h1 align="center"><b>Seven Blocks ™</b></h1>

-Seven Blocks is a technology-driven organization committed to creating innovative, scalable, and secure digital solutions.
-We harness the power of cutting-edge technologies like blockchain and Web3 to empower businesses and developers, transforming ideas into impactful digital experiences.
+<p align="center">Seven Blocks is a technology-driven organization committed to creating innovative, scalable, and secure digital solutions.
+We harness the power of cutting-edge technologies like blockchain and Web3 to empower businesses and developers, transforming ideas into impactful digital experiences.</p>

 ---